RobertWinslow/glyph-generator/README.md

 **Problem:** I need over 10,000 such images to make the cards.

 **Solution:** Unicode fonts already contain many visually distinct glyphs.
 So I multiply several-hundred characters from open fonts with a set of backgrounds I made myself.
-Carying colors are added as an extra source of visual distinction, but are not themselves used to distinguish between pips.
+Varying colors are added as an extra source of visual distinction, but are not themselves used to distinguish between pips.